Lucky2003ysh/ISD-YOLO/readme.md

 # 1. requirements and usage

-We propose an ISD-YOLO, and more information are in our paper:`**Enhanced Industrial Surface Defect Detection with YOLOv11: A Lightweight Feature Enhancement and Adaptive Weighting Approach**`
+We propose an ISD-YOLO, and more information are in our paper:`**Enhanced Industrial Surface Defect Detection with ISD-YOLO: A Lightweight Feature Enhancement and Boundary Sample-Focused Adaptive Weighting Method**`

 ## 1.1 requirements